mcraig-ibme/visdex/README.md

 3. Exploratory graphs

 ## Data input
-Dropdown 1 allows selection of a single data file, with XXXXX expectations on format.
+Upload Box1 should be used to select the main data file.
+This can be in a variety of formats (TODO add format specs).

-Dropdown 2 allows selection of filter files, which list the columns to be used - TODO.
+Upload Box 2 can be used to select a (optional) filter file, which lists the columns to be used - TODO.

+Selecting a file in either Upload Box will immediately parse the data in that file.

-Click "Load selected files" to load the data.
+Click "Analyse" to run the analysis on the data.

 ## Summary tables and graphs
 Select the `-` button to collapse the summary section.

 ### Table Preview
-Shows the first 5 rows of the data file (? filtered) for information and to easily flag up some data read and formatting issues.
+Shows the first 5 rows of the data file (only the columns selected in the filter file are shown) for information and to easily flag up some data read and formatting issues.

 ### Table summary and filter
 (?rename filter) Displays a summary of each